 Sheridan spent two years as the linebackers coach with the Miami Dolphins from 2010-11, training two-time All-Pro and Pro Bowl LB Cameron Wake.

 Sheridan's first NFL coaching stint was as linebackers coach for the New York Giants (2005-08) before becoming defensive coordinator in 2009.
 Sheridan helped the Giants to four consecutive playoff appearances between 2005-08, including a Super Bowl XLII victory over the New England Patriots.
-While at the Giants, he coached Pro Bowl LB Antonio Pierce who posted career-highs in tackles (139), solo tackles (109) and tackles for loss (10) under Sheridan's leadership in 2006.
+While at the Giants, he coached Pro Bowl LB Antonio Pierce, who posted career-highs in tackles (139), solo tackles (109) and tackles for loss (10) under Sheridan's leadership in 2006.

 Sheridan coached seasons at Michigan from 2002-04, including one as linebackers coach (2002).
 He spent two seasons as the defensive line coach (2003-04), helping lead Michigan to Big Ten titles and Rose Bowl appearances in 2003 and 2004.
 Additionally, he served as the recruiting coordinator for two years (2002-03).
 Prior to his stint at Michigan, he coached at Notre Dame in 2001 as the safeties and special teams coach.

-Sheridan worked at Michigan State from 1998-00 as linebackers coach, spending two years under Spartans head coach Nick Saban.
+Sheridan worked at Michigan State from 1998-2000 as linebackers coach, spending two years under Spartans head coach Nick Saban.
 He oversaw the development of First-Team All-American LB Julian Peterson (1999), who produced a program-record 30 tackles for loss and 15.0 sacks.
 Peterson was also named the most valuable player of the Spartans' victory in the 2000 Citrus Bowl.

 Before his tenure at Army, Sheridan coached linebackers at Maine (1987-88) and Cincinnati (1989-91).
 He began his career as an assistant coach at Shrine Catholic (Mich.)
 High School from 1981-84 before moving into the college ranks as a graduate assistant at Michigan (1985-86) under Bo Schembechler.

 The Detroit, Mich., native earned a bachelor's degree in physical education from Grand Valley State (1982), where he was a four-year letterman and three-year starter at linebacker.
+Sheridan and his wife, Jaycine, have four children: Joseph, Nick, Mark and Natalie.
+Nick currently serves as offensive coordinator at Michigan State, while Mark serves as a defensive assistant for the Houston Texans.